danclien/runhs/README.md

 ## TODO

-* Add notes on changing the installation directory.
 * Add notes on how to do a manual installation.
-* Add notes on customizing what libraries are available to scripts.
 * Test on other operating systems to make sure it works